IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Scenario        Period      Load level  Node    Power demand of the node for each load level  MW
 ==============  ==========  ==========  ======  ============================================  ==

-Internally, all the values below 1e-5 times the maximum system demand will be converted into 0 by the model.
+Internally, all the values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.

 System inertia
 --------------